THE MEASURE OF ELLA

 Illuminated by the spreader lights, the towering rogue wave reared up like a fist coiling back for a punch and smashed into the hull, a massive wall of green water exploding over the deck and crew.
 Ella pressed her body into the wheel, wrapping her arms around its spokes, and tried to hold their course with all her strength as seawater flooded the deck and swept over her head.

 For a long moment, she was underwater and terror shot through her like a bullet.
 Were they going down?
 All she could feel was a tangle of ropes sweeping past.
 She fought her instinct to let go of the wheel, free herself from the boat and struggle to surface for air.
 If she did, she’d be swept away.
 Panic overtook her, driven by the involuntary urge to breathe.
 Choking on the saltwater, she lost her grip and was swept aft with the current until her body hit hard against the backstay and she grabbed on.
-After what seemed an eternity, the ship threw off the sea and shuddered to the surface, and she gulped the precious air.
-Then the spreader lights flickered for a moment and went out, leaving them in pitch black.
+After what seemed an eternity, the ship threw off the sea and shuddered to the surface, and Ella gulped the precious air.
+Then the spreader lights flickered for a moment and went out.
+She could hear Rich calling out for the crew to sound off, Carlos’s reply and then Davis’s.

 “Ella!”
 Rich called out, racing back toward the cockpit.
 “Ella!”